fed/LightSwitch/README.md

 Home Automation
 ===============

-#### Domotics project using an Android device, an Arduino board and a Raspberry Pi
+#### Domotics project using an Android device and a Raspberry Pi.

-> Smart Home Automation let the user to control the home from his or her phone and assign actions that should happen depending on time or other sensor readings such as light, temperature or sound from any device in the Home Automation network.
+> Smart home automation let users control what's going on in their home from their phone and assign actions that should happen depending on time or other sensor readings such as light, temperature or sound from any device in the Home Automation network.

 What Can Home Automation Do?
 ==